-'Hamid's use of an extended monologue makes this story engaging but also frustrating for the reader who is left with many unanswered questions.'
+'Hamid's use of an extended monologue makes this story engaging but leaves the reader with many unanswered questions.'
 Discuss.

 18. Things We Didn't See Coming

 'Despite the horror of post-millennium life, Amsterdam reassures us that people can still have love and compassion for others.'
 Discuss.